 If you want to add some details to your reception that reflect the local culture, try using mini Costa Rican oxcarts to double as escort cards.
 Another fun idea is to put your place cards in a wooden box filled with Costa Rican coffee beans and decorate it with a touch of locally grown orchids.

 Another way you can immerse your guests in the local Costa Rican culture is with the entertainment.
-You can hire Costa Rican folk dancers dressed in traditional attire to do a show at your rehearsal dinner.
+You can hire Costa Rican folk dancers to perform at your rehearsal dinner.
 Don’t have the budget for live entertainment?
 Just play some Marimba music at your rehearsal dinner or during your cocktail hour.